In this section

 As a parent, you're responsible for correcting and guiding your kids.
 But how you express your corrective guidance makes all the difference in how a child receives it.

-When you have to confront your child, avoid blaming, criticizing, or fault-finding, which undermine self-esteem and can lead to resentment.
-Instead, strive to nurture and encourage, even when disciplining your kids.
+When you have to confront your child, avoid blaming, criticizing, or fault-finding, which hurt self-esteem and can lead to resentment.
+Instead, try to nurture and encourage, even when disciplining your kids.
 Make sure they know that although you want and expect better next time, your love is there no matter what.

 9. Know Your Own Needs and Limitations as a Parent

 And try to make parenting a manageable job.
 Focus on the areas that need the most attention rather than trying to address everything all at once.
 Admit it when you're burned out.
-Take time out from parenting to do things that will make you happy as a person (or as a couple).
+Take time out from parenting to do things that will make you happy.

 Focusing on your needs does not make you selfish.
 It simply means you care about your own well-being, which is another important value to model for your children.